azizjava/WBCSystemUI/src/UIChanges.md

 11/26/2022

-1. Supplier Code & Supplier Name should be there ( search by Supplier Code)
+1. Supplier Code & Supplier Name should be there ( search by Supplier Code) - Todo

 2.Products and No of Pieces should be same line.